ufs-community/land-DA_workflow/doc/source/Reference/Glossary.rst

    JCB
    JEDI Configuration Builder
-      The JEDI Configuration Builder (JCB) is a python package used to assemble information on :term:`JEDI` algorithms (e.g., letkf, 3dvar) and data assimilation types (e.g., snow, marine, atmosphere) into one convenient YAML file for use in data assimilation applications.
+      The JEDI Configuration Builder (JCB) is a python package used to assemble information on :term:`JEDI` algorithms (e.g., letkf-oi, 3dvar) and data assimilation types (e.g., snow, marine, atmosphere) into one convenient YAML file for use in data assimilation applications.

    JEDI
       The Joint Effort for Data assimilation Integration (`JEDI <https://www.jcsda.org/jcsda-project-jedi>`_) is a unified and versatile data assimilation (DA) system for Earth System Prediction.
 It aims to enable efficient research and accelerated transition from research to operations by providing a framework that takes into account all components of the Earth system in a consistent manner.
 The JEDI software package can run on a variety of platforms and for a variety of purposes, and it is designed to readily accommodate new atmospheric and oceanic models and new observation systems.
 The `JEDI User's Guide <https://jointcenterforsatellitedataassimilation-jedi-docs.readthedocs-hosted.com/en/latest/>`_ contains extensive information on the software.